 Material: Yarn-dyed linen and cotton | Dimensions: 8 x 34.5 inches | Machine Washable: Yes

-If you're in the market for an oven mitt, we recommend the Homwe Extra-Long Professional Silicone Oven Mitt (view at Amazon) because it's lightweight and flexible, but stands up to heat and heavy use.
-As for a pot holder, the Ritz Royale Collection Terry Cloth Pot Holder (view at Amazon) is a nostalgic, machine-washable option that ensures better heat protection than flat fabrics.
+If you're in the market for an oven mitt, we recommend the Homwe Extra-Long Professional Silicone Oven Mitt because it's lightweight and flexible, but stands up to heat and heavy use.
+As for a pot holder, the Oxo Good Grips Silicone Pot Holder scored highly in tests because of its extremely soft lining and the fact that there was minimal heat transfer.

 What to Look for in a Pot Holder or Oven Mitt